-Thimbleweed Park is an award-winning point-and-click game released in 2017 as a tribute to similar pc and Commodore 64 adventure games in the 80s.
-It was created by Ron Gilbert and Gary Winnick, with design and development assistance from David Fox, Jenn Sandercock, and numerous other individuals.
-You control five characters simultaneously in a story that contains multiple sub-stories, interact with a multitude of characters in the game, and solve the puzzles you encounter.
-Each animated character has a very distinct personality that you can never forget even after completing the game and removing it from your phone or computer.
+Thimbleweed Park is an award-winning point-and-click game released in 2017 as a tribute to similar PC and Commodore 64 adventure games in the 80s.
+It was created by Ron Gilbert and Gary Winnick, with design and development assistance from David Fox, Jenn Sandercock, and numerous others.
+You control five characters simultaneously in a story containing multiple sub-stories, interact with many characters in the game, and solve the puzzles you encounter.
+Each animated character has a distinct personality you can always remember, even after completing the game and removing it from your phone or computer.

-After spending more than 20 hours playing the game over some time, I was so impressed that I searched the net on its origin.
+After spending over 20 hours playing the game, I was so impressed that I searched the net for its origin.
 I found a podcast by the game creators that ran weekly for two years, from April 2015 to April 2017, plus one more episode in April 2018.
-Most of the episodes are 20 minutes longs where the game creators discuss the game development progress.
-One episode each month is an hour-long and includes answering questions raised by Kickstarter-backer of the game and those posting comments on the game’s website blogs.
+Most episodes are 20 minutes long, with game creators discussing the development progress.
+One episode each month is an hour long and includes answering questions raised by Kickstarter-backer of the game and those posting comments on the game’s website blogs.

 My curiosity for listening to the podcast started with no apparent reason besides wanting to know more about the game, but it quickly became more significant.
-It wasn’t about how to build a similar game or a nostalgia to bring back the 80s.
-It was about learning that such a talented team developed something innovative with a tremendous focus on detail while maintaining a set of rules and constraints that the developers intentionally bound themselves to keep the game with an 80’s look and feel.
-The developers developed hit games for more than thirty years and included Zack Mackraken, Maniac Mansion, Indian Jones, and Loom.
+It was about something other than how to build a similar game or a nostalgia to bring back the 80s.
+It was about learning that such a talented team developed something innovative with a tremendous focus on detail while maintaining rules and constraints.
+The developers intentionally bound themselves to keep the game with an 80s look and feel.
+The developers developed hit games for over thirty years, including Zack Mackraken, Maniac Mansion, Indian Jones, and Loom.
 Back then, they were in their twenties.
-Now they are in their fifties and sixties with a lot of life experience combined with their lifelong passion for adventure games and science fiction.
+Now, they are in their fifties and sixties with much life experience and a lifelong passion for adventure games and science fiction.

 From a technology perspective, the developers leveraged a lot of the traditional, modern-day technologies, such as Git for code repository, Adobe Photoshop for the art and animation in the game, software development kits (SDKs) for Steam, GOG, Xbox, Swift, Nintendo Swift, OSX, Android, Windows, Linux, and more.
-They were also blogging and podcasting their process, which was something unthinkable in the 80s.
+They were also blogging and podcasting their process, which was unthinkable in the 80s.
 They were working remotely, using Skype for communication, and interacting with their supporters on social media channels.
 In the eighties, such technologies did not exist, of course.
-The limitations of 8-bit computing like the Commodore 64 did not stop all the creativity with music, graphics, and game playing.
+The limitations of 8-bit computing, like the Commodore 64, continued some of the creativity with music, graphics, and game playing.
 Nowadays, games run on 64-bit processors and are more technically sophisticated, such as leveraging augmented reality, virtual reality, and artificial intelligence.
 The developers for Thimbleweed Park decided to do none of the cool new stuff.

-While the game itself was so innovative and entertaining, the conversations between the developers in the podcasts were also very casual and informative.
+While the game was innovative and entertaining, the podcast developers’ conversations were also very casual and informative.
 It was equally fun as playing the game.
-The recording of the podcast episodes started when the game was getting developed.
-Like in any typical development process, things begin with early ideas and preparation work.
+The recording of the podcast episodes started when the game was being developed.
+Like any typical development process, things begin with early ideas and preparation work.
 The creators would not disclose many details about the game in their podcast because they did not want to ruin the story before its publication.
-Listening to the podcast episodes during the period of playing the game was double the fun.
-Unintentionally, you would relate the actual game scenes that are being discussed in the podcast episodes.
-Sometimes you would hope to find some clues about the game guilt-free because you want to avoid using the hints option in the game.
+Listening to the podcast episodes while playing the game was double the fun.
+Unintentionally, you would relate the game scenes discussed in the podcast episodes.
+Sometimes, you hope to find some clues about the game guilt-free because you want to avoid using the hints option.
 The game creators talk in the podcast, and we listen.
 They call out specific feedback received from their Kickstarter backers and discuss it.
 Hence, you feel users’ voices are included in the podcast.
-Sometimes they invite other members of the team working on the project.
-The episodes frequently include humor and nostalgia moments from the past.
+Sometimes, they invite other team members to work on the project.
+The episodes frequently include humor and nostalgic moments from the past.
 Even their personal lives would get shared on the call.
-As the episodes progress, they discuss their concerns about release timetables, bug fixes, issues with platform rollouts, and different problems which are not uncommon in any project.
+As the episodes progress, they discuss their concerns about release timetables, bug fixes, issues with platform rollouts, and problems that are uncommon in any project.
 It is easy to wonder how the developers organize their work - the artistry, the development, the management, and everything else.

 Some of the insights that I learned from Thimbleweed Park, both the game and the podcast, are:

 - The podcasts were very entertaining and informative.
 They didn’t shy away from discussing their past or sharing their concerns about the game development progress.
-A great lesson learned about honesty and humbleness.
+A great lesson learned about honesty and humility.

-- The game itself had lots of challenging puzzles but also included an option to get a hint.
-Just like any product, you always need some guidance when you get stuck.
+- The game had many challenging puzzles but also included an option to get a hint.
+Like any product, you always need guidance when you get stuck.

-- The story of the game is long but not long enough to give up.
+- The game’s story is long but needs to be longer to give up.
 There was still something in the game that pulled you to continue playing.
 Even when you leave the game for days and return, you can quickly get back to the same rhythm before leaving the game.
 The user experience is excellent.
-Design a product with an intuitive user interface that makes it easy for you to return to where you last stopped and can help you recall what you should be doing next.
+Design a product with an intuitive user interface that makes it easy to return to where you last stopped and can help you recall what you should be doing next.

-I can think of other ideas that one can learn from playing such a game.
-But at the end of the day, I can summarize it all as: design something as intuitive as playing some game, have fun doing it and let the users enjoy what they are doing with the product, be honest, do not over-commit but do not underachieve either.
-One last thing, play the game!
+I can think of other ideas to learn from playing such a game.
+But at the end of the day, I can summarize it all as: Design something as intuitive as playing some game.
+Have fun doing it.
+Let the users enjoy what they are doing with the product.
+Be honest.
+Refrain from over-commit, but do not underachieve, either.
+One last thing: play the game!